caplin/gc-cli/README.md

 This repository hosts a command line tool that converts package/folder namespaced JavaScript code to CommonJS modules.
-So scripts with classes defined in a namespaced manner will be flattened and references to namespaced dependencies will be replaced with module local bindings to required modules.
+So scripts with classes defined in a namespaced manner will be flattened and references to namespaced dependencies will be replaced with bindings to required modules.

 Code in this style: